BioHPC/BCB5200S20/docs/syllabus.md

 - [https://jupyterlab.readthedocs.io/en/stable/](https://jupyterlab.readthedocs.io/en/stable/)

 ### Blackboard:
-Blackboard could be only used to post grades.
+Blackboard could be only used for posting grading scores.

 ### Email
 Face-to-face contact in class and in office hours is most desirable.
 Yet email is a convenient form of communication as well.
 I try to respond to email promptly, including at least once each evening when possible.
 Email contact over the weekend will likely be more sporadic, although I will be sure to check at least once.